21 genera

 Flowers: May-July

-Distribution: Occurring east of the Cascades crest in Washington; British Columbia south to Oregon, east to Montana and Wyoming.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to Oregon, east to Montana and Wyoming.

 Habitat: Vernally wet swales and meadows, in sagebrush or ponderosa pine forest.